 The upper bound corresponds to the case where no sensors have been placed ($C=0$).
 On the other hand, the lower bound corresponds to the case where $|\mathcal{S}|$ sensors have been placed.

 As expected, the lower bound in \eqref{eq:lim_0} decreases as the number of sensors or the length of the observational interval increases; the increase of either should push the estimation error downwards.
-Overall, this lower bound quantifies fundamental performance limits in the design of the Kalman estimator: first, this bound decreases only inversely proportional to the number of sensors.
-Therefore, the estimation error of the optimal linear estimator decreases only linearly as the number of sensors increases.
-That is, adding extra sensors so to reduce the minimum mean square estimation error of the Kalman filter is ineffective, a fundamental design limit.
-Second, this bound increases linearly with the system's size.
-This is another fundamental limit, especially for systems where the system's size is large.
-Finally, for fixed and non-zero $\lambda_{\min}\left(L_k^\top L_k\right)$, these scaling extend to the $\text{mmse}(x_k)$ as well, for any finite $k$.
+Overall, this lower bound quantifies a fundamental performance limit in the design of the Kalman estimator: for example, given a fixed number of finite sensors and output measurements ---recall that per Definition \ref{def:obs_int} the length of the observation interval equals the number of the output measurements--- the $\text{mmse}(x_0)$ remains bounded away from zero.
+In addition, this bound decreases only inversely proportional to the number of sensors, and it increases linearly with the system's size.
+For fixed and non-zero $\lambda_{\min}\left(L_k^\top L_k\right)$, this scaling extend to the $\text{mmse}(x_k)$ as well.